ezr1verL/AI-Infrastructure-Capital-Allocation/research/01_power_constraint.md

 Built an evidence-weighted research framework for AI infrastructure investing by integrating 15+ primary sources (IEA, DOE/LBNL, PJM, ERCOT, NERC) into a thesis-validation system with source reliability scoring, evidence-type classification, scenario analysis, and decision mapping.

+## Research Transition

+The thesis has been sufficiently validated to justify further analysis.

+The next stage is no longer to determine whether power is a constraint.

+Instead, the framework shifts toward identifying:

+• where the constraint is concentrated;

+• who controls the constrained assets;

+• which infrastructure segments benefit;

+• and how those observations may influence long-term capital allocation.